 - 1. Open the Terminal program (CTRL+ALT+T). - 2.
-To uninstall Orchid Core VMS, do either of the following: - To uninstall Orchid Core VMS (while keeping the configuration files and the archives), type the following command, then press Enter, and enter the password when prompted to do so: sudo dpkg -remove ipc-orchid
+To uninstall Orchid Core VMS, do either of the following: - To uninstall Orchid Core VMS (while keeping the configuration files and the archives), type the following command, then press Enter, and enter the password when prompted to do so: sudo dpkg --remove ipc-orchid

-'''

-Terminal
+Termina ગ

-😰 🛑 📵 orchid@ubuntu: ~
+😣 🖻 💷 orchid@ubuntu: ~

-orchid@ubuntu:~$ sudo dpkg --remove ipc-orchid

-(Reading database ...
-168401 files and directories currently installed.)
+0 orchid@ubuntu:~\$ sudo dpkgremove ip (Reading database 168401 files and .nstalled.)

-Removing ipc-orchid (2.0.0) ...
+Removing ipc-orchid (2.0.0)

-prerm called with argument : remove

-Stopping daemon monitor monit
+prerm called with argument : remove Stopping daemon monitor monit [ОК]

-[ OK ]

-Stopping onvif_autodiscovery
+Stopping onvif_autodiscovery Ok

-0k

-Stopping orchid
+Stopping orchid Ok

-0k

-Restarting daemon monitor monit
+Restarting daemon monitor monit [ок]

-[ OK ]

 postrm called with argument : remove

-Processing triggers for ureadahead (0.100.0-16) ...
+= Processing triggers for ureadahead (0.
+100.0-16)

-orchid@ubuntu:~$

-'''
+orchid@ubuntu:~\$

-To uninstall Orchid Core VMS (keeping only the archives), type the following command, then press Enter, and enter the password when prompted to do so: sudo dpkg -purge ipc-orchid
+• To uninstall Orchid Core VMS (keeping only the archives), type the following command, then press Enter, and enter the password when prompted to do so: sudo dpkg --purge ipc-orchid